 - use a queen marking tube

 If you have a steady hand and calm nerves (I do not), you can take the direct approach to catching your queen.
 Restraining her in this manner takes some skill.

 Gently grasp her and hold her body between your thumb and 1st finger of your non-dominate hand.
 The second finger provides a place for her feet to sit.

 Move your fingers to expose the top of her thorax and paint a small dot there.
 After, letting the paint dry for a minute or so – place her gently back on the frame.

 If the idea of picking up your queen in this manner makes your blood pressure rise – never fear, there are other options.

 Using a Queen Marking Kit with Tube

 Using a queen marking tube is the easiest method to safely mark your queens.
-The beekeeper does not have to hold the queen but care must still be taken to avoid applying too much pressure.
+The beekeeper does not have to hold her but care must still be taken to avoid applying too much pressure.

 Do not get paint on her wings, antenna or legs.
 We only want a small dot of color on her back.

 Allow the paint to dry for a minute or 2, then remove the plunger and place the open end of the tube down on the top of a frame.
-The queen will crawl out and join the colony.
+She will crawl out and join the colony.